syncfusion-content/javascript-docs/js/ReportViewer/Syncfusion-ReportServer-report.md

     </script>
 {% endhighlight %}

-T> You can also load the report using guid instead of report location.
-Set the guid of the report in reportPath as like as “reportPath: ‘91f24bf1-e537-4488-b19f-b37f77481d00’”.
+T> You can also load the report using Guid instead of report location.
+Set the Guid of the report in `reportPath` as like as `reportPath: ‘91f24bf1-e537-4488-b19f-b37f77481d00’`.

 3.View the HTML file in a web browser and the report result shows as in the following screenshot.
 ![Renders company sales report from Syncfusion Report Server](images/getting-started/company-sales-report.png)